mkmad/gcp/networks/nat/README.md

 - Create a bastion host to connect to the VM that doesn't have an external IP address.
 - Enable Private Google Access on a subnet.
 - Verify access to public IP addresses of Google APIs and services
-- Configure a Cloud NAT gateway.
+- Configure a Cloud NAT gateway (for outbound traffic from Vms with no external Ips).
 - Verify connections to the internet.
+- Create a L4 or a L7 Loadbalancer (for inbound traffic to Vms with no external Ips).
 - Log NAT connections with Cloud NAT logging.

-# Create a VPC network and firewall rules
+## Create a VPC network and firewall rules

 - In the Cloud Console, on the Navigation menu (Navigation menu icon), click VPC network > VPC networks.
 - Click Create VPC Network.